 Brooklyn Children’s Museum thanks its supporters:

 Brooklyn Children’s Museum’s programs are made possible in part by private funding from foundations, corporations, and individuals, as well as public funds from: Department of Cultural Affairs of the City of New York, Department of Youth and Community Development of the City of New York, Institute of Museum and Library Services, National Endowment for the Arts, National Endowment for the Humanities, New York City Council and its Brooklyn Delegation, New York State Assembly and its Brooklyn Delegation, New York State Senate and its Brooklyn Delegation, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
-Special thanks to New York City Council Member Alicka Ampry-Samuel; New York City Council Member Robert E. Cornegy, Jr.; New York City Council Majority Leader Laurie A. Cumbo; New York State Assembly Member Joseph R. Lentol; New York State Assembly Member Diana C. Richardson; and New York City Council Member Jumaane Williams.
+Special thanks to New York City Council Majority Leader Laurie A. Cumbo; New York City Council Member Alicka Ampry-Samuel; New York City Council Member Robert E. Cornegy, Jr.; New York City Council Member Farah Louis; New York State Senator Velmanette Montgomery; New York State Assembly Member Joseph R. Lentol; and New York State Assembly Member Diana C. Richardson.

-Special thanks to our corporate and foundation sponsors: Aimbridge Hospitality, American Express, Bloomberg Philanthropies, The Bulova Stetson Fund, Carver Federal Savings Bank, Con Edison, Cleary Gottlieb Steen & Hamilton, Debevoise & Plimpton LLP, The Durst Organization, GKV Architects, Goldman Sachs, Google, Gunderson Dettmer, The Holborn Foundation, The Hyde and Watson Foundation, Investors Bank, The Keith Haring Foundation, Lincoln Center Cultural Innovation Fund, MetLife, Morgan Stanley, Moses L. Parshelsky Foundation, The Pierre and Tana Matisse Foundation, National Grid, Pfizer, Inc., Ropes & Gray LLP, Schindler Elevator, Silverstein Properties, Inc., Skadden, Arps, Slate, Meagher & Flom LLP, Stop N Stor, Sullivan & Cromwell, Tiger Baron Foundation, Two Trees, Viacom, and Warner Media Group.
+Special thanks to our corporate and foundation sponsors: AECOM Tishman, Aimbridge Hospitality, American Express, Beyer Blinder Belle Architects, Bloomberg Philanthropies, Con Edison, Cleary Gottlieb Steen & Hamilton, Debevoise & Plimpton LLP, Delta Sigma Theta Sorority, Duane Morris LLP, FAR Fund, Gans Studio, GKV Architects, Goldman Sachs, Google, Gunderson Dettmer, The Holborn Foundation, The Hyde and Watson Foundation, Investors Bank, The Keith Haring Foundation, Lincoln Center Cultural Innovation Fund, Mariani Metal Fabricators USA, MetLife, Morgan Stanley, Moses L. Parshelsky Foundation, The Pierre and Tana Matisse Foundation, National Grid, Ncheng, Pfizer, Inc., Robert Derector Associates, Ropes & Gray LLP, Schindler Elevator, Silverstein Properties, Inc., Skadden, Arps, Slate, Meagher & Flom LLP, Steven Dubner Landscaping, Stop N Stor, Sullivan & Cromwell, Tiger Baron Foundation, Turner Construction, Two Trees, UBS, and Warner Media Group.